(Oh, it’s perfectly okay! It doesn’t violate the Confidentiality Code when it’s the patient who does the blabbing.)

 1. You’re Not An Entertainer! – If you think your therapist looks bored, she probably is.
 But resist the urge to liven up the session by ratcheting up your life a notch.
 Don’t tell your therapist that you’re the reason Gwyneth Paltrow’s marriage Consciously Uncoupled.
 Or that you like the name Gwyneth for that matter.
 Save all creative embellishments for your humor blog.

 2. Be Faithful! – – See only one therapist at a time.
 I once played the psychology field and saw three different therapists to decide which style I preferred.
 Because I made the mistake you read in #1, I couldn’t keep my stories straight.
-When the one on Tuesday asked how my Swinging was going? – – I began to elaborate on nightly (spicy!) partner swapping and all the feelings of insecurity that brought up for me.
-But it turns out that was the Thursday Therapist Anecdote.
+When the clinician on Tuesday asked how my Swinging was going? – – I began to embellish on nightly (spicy!) partner swapping and all the feelings of insecurity that brought up for me.
+But it turns out that was the anecdote I had told my Thursday Therapist.
 A week ago Tuesday, I had boasted that I was a Championship West Coast Swing dancer.
 Needless to say (re: either story) I was diagnosed with “Delusions of Grandeur.”

 4. Just Admit You Hate Yourself!– – You will save a ton of time and money if you just fess up to feeling insecure and nervous about your self-worth like the rest of us.
 If you don’t, be prepared to discuss ad nauseam that the reason you lost your job, broke up with your boyfriend, didn’t win the lottery and always choose the slowest checkstand in the supermarket is because you Self-Sabotage.